Pre-Columbian transoceanic contact theories: Clava hand-club and words for axes

 Archaeological artefacts known as clava hand-clubs found in Araucanía and nearby areas of Argentina have a strong resemblance to the mere okewa found in New Zealand.
 The clava hand-clubs are also mentioned in the Spanish chronicles dating to the Conquest of Chile.
 According to Grete Mostny, clava hand-clubs "appear to have arrived to the west coast of South America from the Pacific".
 Polynesian clubs from Chatham Islands are reportedly the most similar to those of Chile.
 The clava hand-club is one of various Polynesian-like Mapuche artifacts known.

-On Easter Island, the word for a stone axe is toki; among the New Zealand Maori, the word toki denotes an adze; in the Mapuche language of Chile and Argentina, the word for a stone axe is toki; and further afield in Colombia, the Yurumanguí word for an axe is totoki.
+Possible linguistic evidence for Austronesian-American contact is found in words for axes.
+On Easter Island, the word for a stone axe is toki; among the New Zealand Maori, the word toki denotes an adze.
+Similar words are found in the Americas: In the Mapuche language of Chile and Argentina, the word for a stone axe is toki; and further afield in Colombia, the Yurumanguí word for an axe is totoki.

+Stone adzes often had ceremonial value and were worn by Maori chiefs.
 The Mapuche word toki may also mean "chief" and thus may be related to the Quechua word toqe ("militia chief") and the Aymara word toqueni ("person of great judgement").
 In the view of Moulian et al. (2015) the possible South American links complicate matters regarding the meaning of the word toki because they are suggestive of Polynesian contact.

+Population Y

+A 2015 study found some Indigenous American groups, particularly those in the Amazon, carry a small admixture (around 1-2% of the genome) related to groups in Southeast Asia and Australasia like Andamanese peoples, Indigenous Australians, Papuans and the Mamanwa people of the Philippines.
+This ancestry component has been dubbed "Population Y".
+Some authors have suggested that this reflects a trans-Pacific migration, but scholars have suggested that this more likely reflects genetic heterogeneity in the initial founding population of Native Americans present in Beringia, only some of which carried the "Population Y" ancestry.
+It has also been noted that a 40,000 year old individual from Tianyuan Cave in northern China also carries this ancestry, making it more likely that this ancestry was the result of contact in Eurasia, prior to the arrival of the ancestors of Native Americans in Beringia.